raydenlim/tp/docs/UserGuide.md

 * COMMENT The comment.

 Examples:
-* `comment n/Rayson a/Functional Expressionism c/Excellent` adds the comment “Excellent” on Rayson’s Functional Expressionism assignment.
+* `addcomment n/Rayson a/Functional Expressionism c/Excellent` adds the comment “Excellent” on Rayson’s Functional Expressionism assignment.
-* `comment n/Wesley a/Rune Reading c/Not bad` adds the comment “Not bad” on Wesley’s Rune Reading assignment.
+* `addcomment n/Wesley a/Rune Reading c/Not bad` adds the comment “Not bad” on Wesley’s Rune Reading assignment.

 ### Viewing a comment: `viewcomment`